-Should I Become an Equine Veterinarian?
+Should I Be an Equine Veterinarian?

 Step 1: Earn a Bachelor's Degree

 While no specific major is necessary for pre-veterinary degrees, it is helpful to have undergraduate training in the sciences, such as biology, chemistry, physics, genetics, zoology and nutrition.
 Prerequisites for veterinary school may include coursework in math, English, humanities, social science and business.
-Most equine veterinarians hold bachelor's degrees before entering veterinary school; however, some veterinary colleges admit students with only 45-90 undergraduate credits.
+Most equine veterinarians hold bachelor's degrees before entering veterinary school.
+However, some veterinary colleges admit students with only 45-90 undergraduate credits.

-- Complete an internship.
 According to the BLS, equine veterinarians who complete an internship program before entering the practice generally experience greater employment opportunities and higher pay later in their careers.
 Internships typically last one year and offer paid, practical experience in equine medicine.

 Step 2: Earn a Veterinary Medicine Degree